-When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures in governmental funds.
+When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures at the governmental fund level.
 However, in the Statement of Activities, the costs of those assets are allocated over their estimated useful lives as depreciation.
 The following is the amount of depreciation in excess of current year capital asset acquisitions: